Market Design for Capacity Sharing in Networks: Existence and properties of market equilibrium

 \end{lemma}

-To prove that \eqref{eq:LP2k} has an integer optimal solution, we view each unit capacity of departing at time $t$ and taking route $r$ as a "slot".
-Thus, given $\kopt$, there are $|L_r^z| = k_{r}^{z*} = w_r^{*}$ number of slots for each $r \in \Ropt$ and each $z =1, 2, \dots, T-\tr$.
-The total number of slots is $|L| = \sum_{r \in \R} w^*_r \cdot (T-\tr)$.
+To prove that \eqref{eq:LP2k} has an integer optimal solution, we view each unit capacity of route $r$ as a ``slot''.
+Thus, given $\kopt$, there are $|L_r| = k_{r}^{*} $ number of slots for each $r \in \Ropt$.
+The total number of slots is $|L| = \sum_{r \in \R} \kopt_r $.
 We demonstrate that the agent assignment problem is equivalent to the good allocation problem in an auxiliary economy, where agents are indivisible goods and slots are buyers.
 Following a similar primal and dual analysis as in Proposition \ref{prop:primal_dual}, we show that the existence of an integer solution in \eqref{eq:LPy} is equivalent to the existence of Walrasian equilibrium (\cite{kelso1982job}, see Definition \ref{def:we} in Appendix \ref{apx:proof_A}) of our constructed economy.
 With monotonicity and gross substitutes conditions satisfied, the Walrasian equilibrium exists, and \eqref{eq:LPy} has an integer optimal solution $\xbarr^*$.
-Consequently, $\xopt$ in \eqref{eq:construct} is an integer optimal solution of \eqref{eq:LP2k} and, by Lemma \ref{lemma:FF}, also of \eqref{eq:LP1bar}, concluding the proof of Theorem \ref{theorem:sp}.
+Thus, $\xopt$ in \eqref{eq:construct} is an integer optimal solution of \eqref{eq:LP2k} and, by Lemma \ref{lemma:FF}, also of \eqref{eq:LP1bar}, concluding the proof of Theorem \ref{theorem:sp}.